cbxoi/DB6083_project/report.md

 <br>

-Added `quantityNum` to it but not as a primary key.
+Added `quantityNum` to it as a primary key to display different locations.

 Added `holdingRoomNum` for holding location for item